20 years and 4 project planning times

 Agree to build North-South high-speed railway with speed of 350 km/h

-On February 28, 2023, the Politburo issued Conclusion No. 49-KL/TW on the orientation for the development of Vietnam's railway transport to 2030, with a vision to 2045.
+On February 28, 2023, the Politburo issued Conclusion No. 49-KL/TW on the development orientation of Vietnam's railway transport to 2030, with a vision to 2045.

 In the meeting on July 11, 2024, Prime Minister Pham Minh Chinh requested to study and select a design speed of about 350km/h; mainly for passenger transport, combined with fast freight transport and serving national defense and security when needed.

-Based on the Government's direction, the Ministry of Transport has requested the Project Consultant to complete the pre-feasibility report, taking into account Conclusion 49 and part of the comments of the Appraisal Consultant.
+Based on the Government's direction, the Ministry of Transport has requested the Project Consultant to complete the pre-feasibility report, incorporating Conclusion 49 and part of the comments from the Appraisal Consultant.

-Recently, the Ministry of Transport has submitted the Project on investment policy for the high-speed railway on the North-South axis to the Politburo.
+Recently, the Ministry of Transport has submitted the Project on investment policy for high-speed railway on the North-South axis to the Politburo.
 The Politburo has brought this project to the Central Committee for discussion and has received consensus.
-These are very important steps forward for the project.
+These are very important steps in the project's progress.

-Currently, the Ministry of Transport and related units are urgently developing a pre-feasibility study report on the high-speed railway investment project on the North-South axis, preparing procedures and documents to submit to the National Assembly for consideration and comments at the October 2024 session.
+Currently, the Ministry of Transport and relevant units are urgently building a pre-feasibility study report on the high-speed railway investment project on the North-South axis, preparing procedures and documents to submit to the National Assembly for consideration and comments at the October 2024 session.

-North-South high-speed railway passes through 20 provinces and cities, with 23 passenger stations
+The North-South high-speed railway passes through 20 provinces and cities, with 23 passenger stations.

 According to the Ministry of Transport, the general goal of building a high-speed railway is to meet transportation needs, contribute to restructuring the transportation market share on the North-South corridor in an optimal and sustainable manner, create the premise and driving force for socio-economic development, and ensure national defense and security.
 Regarding specific goals, strive to approve the investment policy before 2025; clear the site and start construction before 2030; complete the entire route before 2045.

-The North-South high-speed railway is considered a national key project that will bring great value to the country's economic development.
+The North-South high-speed railway is considered to be a key national project that will bring great value to the country's economic development.
 So what is the investment plan for Vietnam's high-speed railway?
 This is a question of great interest.

 From research and reference to many high-speed railway models in the world, which investment plan will be suitable for Vietnam?